 DIVIDEND PAYMENT RISK.
 Dividend payment risk is the risk that an issuer of a security is unwilling or unable to pay income on a security.
 Stocks represent ownership interests in the issuers and are not obligations of the issuers.
 Common stockholders have a right to receive dividends only after the company has provided for payment of its creditors, bondholders and preferred stockholders.
 Common stocks do not assure dividend payments.
 Dividends are paid only when declared by an issuer's board of directors and the amount of any dividend may vary over time.
+The COVID-19 pandemic may adversely impact a company's willingness or ability to pay dividends in the future or may reduce the level of dividends declared.

 CREDIT RISK.
 Credit risk is the risk that a borrower is unable to meet its obligation to pay principal or interest on a security.
 This could cause the value of your units to fall and may reduce the level of dividends a fund pays which would reduce your income.
+The COVID-19 pandemic may adversely impact the ability of borrowers to make principal or interest payments on securities, when due.

 INTEREST RATE RISK.
 Interest rate risk is the risk that the value of fixed income securities and similar securities will fall if interest rates increase.
 Bonds and other fixed income securities typically fall in value when interest rates rise and rise in value when interest rates fall.
 Securities with longer periods before maturity are often more sensitive to interest rate changes.
-The securities held by the funds may be subject to a greater risk of rising interest rates than would normally be the case due to the current period of relatively low rates.

-MLPS.
-Master limited partnerships ("MLPs") are limited partnership or limited liability companies that are generally taxed as partnerships whose interests are generally traded on securities exchanges.
+MASTER LIMITED PARTNERSHIPS.
+The trust and/or certain funds held by the trust may invest in master limited partnerships ("MLPs").
+MLPs are limited partnership or limited liability companies that are generally taxed as partnerships whose interests are generally traded on securities exchanges.
 An MLP consists of a general partner and limited partners.
 The general partner manages the partnership, has an ownership stake in the partnership and is eligible to receive an incentive distribution.
 The limited partners provide capital to the partnership, have a limited (if any) role in the operation and management of the partnership and receive cash distributions.
 Most MLPs generally operate in the energy natural resources or real estate sector and are subject to the risks generally applicable to companies in those sectors.
-Those risks include, but are not limited to, commodity pricing risk, supply and demand risk, depletion risk and exploration risk MLPs are also subject to the risk that authorities could challenge the tax treatment of MLPs for federal income tax purposes which could have a negative impact on the after-tax income available for distribution by the MLPs and/or the value of your trust's investments.
+Those risks include, but are not imited to, commodity pricing risk, supply and demand risk, depletion risk and exploration risk MLPs are also subject to the risk that authorities could challenge the tax treatment of MLPs for federal income tax purposes which could have a negative impact on the after-tax income available for distribution by the MLPs and/or the value of your trust's investments.
 MLPs may distribute returns of capital to your trust which may result in you receiving a return of capital.
 A return of capital, although not initially taxable to you, will result in a reduction in the basis in your units and subsequently result in higher levels of taxable capital gains in the future.
 In addition, if the non-dividend distribution exceeds your basis in your units, you will have long-term or short-term gain depending upon your holding period.